Kong/docs.konghq.com/app/konnect/dev-portal/customization/index.md

 ## Custom Dev Portal URL

-All Dev Portals have an auto-generated default Dev Portal URL.
-You can add a custom domain.
-When set up properly, users can access the Dev Portal from both the default URL and the custom URL.
-The {{site.konnect_short_name}} Kong Dev Portal generates an SSL certificate for your custom domain automatically.
+Every Dev Portal instance has an auto-generated default Dev Portal URL, so that users can access the Dev Portal from both the default URL and the custom URL.
+The {{site.konnect_short_name}} Dev Portal generates an SSL certificate for your custom domain automatically.

 ### Top-level domains